 Butter and sugar should be beaten (creamed) until it looks like thick cream, and it stands up in the pan.
 It should be kept cool.
 If too warm, it will make the cakes heavy.

-If large cakes are baked in tin pans, the bottom and sides should be covered with sheets of paper, before the mixture is put in.
-The paper must be well buttered.
+If large cakes are baked in tin pans, the bottom and sides should be covered with sheets of baking paper before the mixture is put in.

 If the cakes should get burnt, scrape them with a knife or grater, as soon as they are cool.

 Always be careful to butter your pans well.
-Should the cakes stick, they cannot be got out without breaking.
+Should the cakes stick, they cannot be removed without breaking.

-For queen-cakes, &c. the small tins of a round or oval shape are most convenient.
-Fill them but little more than half.
+For queen cakes, the small tins of a round or oval shape are most convenient.
+Fill them just a little more than half full with batter.

 Water can be used in place of milk in all dough.